Lvmnd/symphomics/README.md

 Welcome to **LVMND Project Portofolio**.

-This page provide my journey as bioinformaticians.
+This page provide my journey in virtual worlds.

+1. Symphomics - is the compilation of my bioinformatic analysis script

 Made with full of personal love (no one influence me)